You’re considering starting a new business and you’ve narrowed it down a bit between partnership and corporation.

 If the partnership isn’t registered with the state, it’s not required to keep records of any meetings.

 An LLC, however, does have to hold meetings and keep records.

 Both partnerships and LLCs have to make reports to their state usually each year or every other year.

 As you can see, the differences between an LLC and a partnership are numerous.
 For some, an LLC is the best choice.
 While for others it’s a partnership.

 There isn’t a one-size fits all solution and you should take the time to consider your business and your needs when deciding between an LLC and a partnership.

-If you need help deciding between an LLC and a partnership, just send an email to [email protected] for help.
+If you need help deciding between an LLC and a partnership, just email me for help and I’ll respond immediately.

 It’s not something you can easily decide based on a little bit of information, which is why I’ve put together this resource.

-If you have any questions about whether corporation or partnership is better for you, email me at [email protected]
+If you have any questions about the difference between partnership and corporation or which one is better for you, email me at firstname.lastname@example.org